-Avro schemas¶
+Avro schemas#

-For example, assume a metric named skyFluxMetric
+For example, assume a metric named skyFluxMetric with the following data:

 {